Recommended children's booklists sorted by age or topic

 Chapter book

-Effie is starting at a new school part of the way through Year 8.
-Almost by accident, Effie ends up running for School Council and the story takes the reader through her campaign against a seemingly unpleasant adversary.
-At first Effie is friendless, but she is then joined by a group of entertaining and interesting individuals as she challenges the status quo.
-The book is immensely readable and full of humour while also covering big topics of justice and women’s rights.
-Suitable for Upper KS2.
+Effie ends up, almost by accident, running for School Council and the story takes the reader through her campaign, against a seemingly unpleasant adversary.
+Effie is at first friendless, but then joined by a group of entertaining and interesting individuals as she challenges the status quo.
+The book is full of humour and delightfully illustrated by Mirelle Ortega.

 Chapter book